RogoSolutions/rogo-esp32-sdk/docs/en/api-guides/build-system.rst

     idf_component_register(SRCS "${srcs}"
                         ...)

-Conditions Which Depend on the Target
+Conditions which depend on the target
 -------------------------------------

 The current target is available to CMake files via ``IDF_TARGET`` variable.